Thich Quang Do

 - Unified Buddhist Church of Vietnam

 He is a leading advocate of religious freedom, human rights and democracy.
 In his various capacities within the UBCV leadership, he has steadfastly refused to join the government-created Buddhist Church.
 He has been alternatively imprisoned, internally exiled, or under house arrest since 1977.
-He was awarded the Thorolf Rafto Memorial Prize and other prestigious human rights prizes.
+He was awarded the Thorolf Rafto Memorial Prize, the Homo Homini Award (2002), and other prestigious human rights prizes.

 He has been confined to the Thanh Minh Zen monastery in Hồ Chí Minh City since October 2003, when security officials told him that he had been placed in administrative detention for an indefinite period.